Reading time: 12 minutes

 Personally, I find such thinking really falls under planning and works best for events that:

 - Have some realistic chance of happening; and

 Business continuity planning falls into that category but the concept also applies in private life.
 For many years I lived near an area with a very high risk of forest fires.
 As a result, we always had a “go bag” ready in the corner just in case the fires got too close.

 For everything else, my invitation is to simply thank the voice of worry.
 Sound weird?
 It can at first but you get used to it.
 In my case, that would be something like: “Thanks mum, I hear you.
 Thanks for thinking of me but we’re fine.
 I will take it from here“.
 Note it down if it helps.

-I tend to plan at different time scales.
-I will have annual aspirations and weekly work-ons to head in the right direction.
+I tend to plan at different timescales.
+I have annual aspirations and weekly work-ons to head in the right direction.
 To avoid this clogging up my brain I typically set aside some time on Friday afternoon or Saturday morning to play out the coming week.
 I look at my diary, review my aspirations and what I would roughly like to accomplish that week.

 When something around planning comes up during the week I simply note it down and look at it on the Friday.
 This helps me not to overly distract myself during the week.
 I am telling that voice in my brain:

 “Thanks for your concern but I am on top of this.
 Time has been set in the schedule.
 Now is not that time“.

 It can also be helpful to keep a list of what needs to be planned / coordinated / organised to allow you to quickly check if some positive action needs to be taken.